-Return to School Criteria for Students
+Return to School Criteria

-The criteria for when a student may return to school is outlined in three categories: asymptomatic, symptomatic, and exposure.
+The criteria for when a student or staff member may return to school is outlined in three categories: asymptomatic, symptomatic, and exposure.

 Asymptomatic

 • A person without symptoms who tested positive for COVID-19 may return to school/work when 10 days have passed since the positive test for COVID-19.